tonsky/rum/README.md

 - [ BREAKING ] server-side rendering no longer calls `:did-mount` (obviously, that was a mistake)
 - some client-side API functions added to server version (`dom-node`, `unmount`, `request-render` etc).
 Their implementation just throws an exception.
 This is to help you write less conditional directives in e.g. `:did-mount` or `:will-unmount` mixins.
 They will never be called, but won’t stop code from compiling either.
 - [ BREAKING ] `:transfer-state` is gone.
 All of component’s state is now transferred by default
+- [ BREAKING ] `:rum/id` is gone.
+If you need an unique id per component, allocate one in `:init` as store it in state under namespaced key
+- Rum will use React’s batched updates to perform rendering on `requestAnimationFrame` in a single chunk

 ### 0.9.1